scottyob/fanet-plus/README.md

 ## Packet Handler

-This library is good for parsing and encoding Fanet messages at the moment, but lacks a handler to say figure out when and how to retransmit packets.
+This library is good for parsing and encoding Fanet messages at the moment, includes a fanet FanetManager, but is currently untested and should be used with care.

 ## Usage Examples